Decided to join the restaurant industry?

 The implementation strategy section is one of the most important parts of your restaurant business plan.
 This section provides an in-depth look into:

 - Marketing strategy.
-You should explain your marketing plan step-by-step, including how you will promote your restaurant on social media, advertise your food service, and attract customers.
+You should explain your marketing plan step-by-step, including how you will create promo videos of your restaurant for social media, advertise your food service, and attract customers.

 - Sales strategy and forecast.
 Provide compelling evidence of how you are going to consistently increase sales – through loyalty programs, partnerships with local businesses, pop ups marketing strategy, etc.